 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › Filter search results based on authentication status

-This topic contains 5 replies, has 2 voices, and was last updated by Ernest Marcinko 2 years, 9 months ago.
+- This topic has 5 replies, 2 voices, and was last updated 5 years, 9 months ago by

 I’m just wondering if it’s possible to remove search results containing restricted content if the person performing the search is not authenticated.